Lay Down Beside Me

 "Lay Down Beside Me" is a song written by American country music artist Don Williams.
-It was first recorded by Kenny Rogers on his 1977 self-titled album.
+It was first recorded by Jeanne Pruett on her 1974 self-titled album, and later recorded by Kenny Rogers on his 1977 self-titled album.

 Williams later released his own version which was released as the second single from his 1979 album, Expressions.
 The single reached No. 3 on the Billboard Hot Country Singles & Tracks chart in 1979.